ACT Reading

 What types of passages are on ACT Reading?

-ACT Reading always follows the same four passage types in order: Prose Fiction, Social Science, Humanities, and Natural Science.
+ACT Reading follows the same four passage types in order: Prose Fiction, Social Science, Humanities, and Natural Science.
 Here is what to expect from each.

 6 min read